CottageLabs/dmponline-chef-repo/README.md

 		knife cookbook upload --all

+6. Create a Chef role and name the file dmponline.json

+		{
+  		 "run_list": [
+    			"recipe[dmponline]"
+  		 ],
+  		 "json_class": "Chef::Role",
+  		 "env_run_lists": {
+  		 },
+  		 "chef_type": "role",
+  		 "override_attributes": {
+  		 },
+  		 "description": "",
+  		 "name": "dmponline",
+  		 "default_attributes": {
+  		 }
+		}

+7. Upload the role to your Hosted Chef

+		knife role from file /roles/dmponline.json

-6. Generate an SSH key-pair on the OpenStack dashboard and then bootstrap a new instance on OpenStack
+8. Generate an SSH key-pair on the OpenStack dashboard (mykey.pem) and save on your local chef folder then bootstrap

-		knife openstack server create -S KEYPAIR -N TESTNODE -f 1 -I 52 -d centos5-gems

-7. Check that the instance has loaded

-		knife openstack server list

-*TODO: add any further steps for Openstack*
+		knife bootstrap $OpenStack_VM_IP -x $OpenStack_VM_ACCOUNT --no-host-key-verify -i mykey.pem --sudo -r 'role[dmponline]'

+9. If everything worked well you will be able to open a web browser and point to your VM's IP address